seoharu/seoharu.github.io/content/en/_index.md

       - title: <span style="font-size:90%">Research</span>
         content: |-
-          <span style="font-size:70%">This is about my work and research interests as an undergraduate research student in the Medical AI Lab. <br>
+          <span class="justified-text" style="font-size:70%">This is about my work and research interests as an undergraduate research student in the Medical AI Lab. <br><br><br>
             image credit: <a href="https://unsplash.com/" target="_blank"><strong>Unsplash</strong></a>
           </span>
         align: center